BWDaniels97/QA-SFIA-2/README.md

 ## Risk Analysis

-Below is a risk assessment that I carried out to help me identify the potential risks and problems that could arrise whilst developing or after developing my project.
-By doing this I could then figure out ways of preventing these problems so that I am prepared if the ever do arrise.
+Below is a risk assessment that I carried out to help me identify the potential risks and problems that could arise whilst developing or after developing my project.
+By doing this I could then figure out ways of preventing these problems so that I am prepared if the ever do arise.

 ### First Risk Assessment
 <p align="center">